 On Saturday, my family and I attended a performance of “Hamilton: An American Musical.”
-To say we were excited would be a massive understatement: Critics call “Hamilton” one of the decade’s biggest stage hits, and friends who’d already seen it told us we just had to go.
+To say we were excited would be a massive understatement: critics call “Hamilton” one of the decade’s biggest stage hits, and friends who’d already seen it told us we just had to go.

 They were right!
 It’s a fantastic production and a wonderful, modern tribute to one of America’s Founding Fathers.

 As I sat in the theater, though, I was distracted by something even more timeless than the artistry on stage.
 Now, I don’t mean to take anything away from the actors, musicians, set designers, or production staff — they were fabulous and deserve all the praise they are receiving.
-But my mind kept thinking ahead to Monday evening, when I knew President Trump would be announcing his Supreme Court nominee.
+But my mind kept thinking ahead to this evening, when I knew President Trump would be announcing his Supreme Court nominee.

 After all, Alexander Hamilton played a central role in creating and supporting our Constitution.

 He was a delegate to the Constitutional Convention and a leading player in its drafting and ratification.
 And as one of the authors of The Federalist Papers, his interpretation of it has been crucial in helping judges remain fair, impartial, and faithful to the Constitution for more than 200 years.